 Lopez was a star for Valencia.
 He helped them to reach the Champions' league Final in 2000 against Real Madrid, the first time where two clubs from the same country reaching the Final together.
 After losing 3-0 to Real Madrid, he joined Barcelona, but injuries cut short his career with the club.

-Perhaps, one of greatest playmakers of his generation.
-He won everything in football.
+Perhaps, Xavi is one of greatest playmakers of his generation.
+He won everything in football, including the Champions' League, the World Cup and the European Championship.
 He has won more trophies than any other Spanish player in history.

 RW: Estanislau Basora (Spain)